 - Jody Levine, MD, is a New York City dermatologist.

 - Anthony Youn, MD, is a holistic plastic surgeon and author in Troy, Michigan.

 The cutesy nickname has a pretty obvious origin—the lines form when you wrinkle your nose bunny-style while laughing or smiling.
 "These small lines typically occur when a person scrunches up their nose, similar to when a bunny lifts its nose," says Dr. Andrew Youn.

 How Do You Know If You Have Nose Wrinkles?

 Not sure if you have them?
 Try this little test: Scrunch up your nose—see those lines down your nose?
 Now relax your face.
 Did those little wrinkles stick around or disappear?
-If you can see them, those are bunny lines.
+If you can see them, those are nose wrinkles.

-“The best way to treat bunny lines is to use just a bit of Botox on each side of the nose to smooth these wrinkles,” Dr. Levine says.
+“The best way to treat bunny lines is to use just a bit of Botox on each side of the nose to smooth these wrinkles,” Levine says.
 You’ll see results right away, which will continue to improve over the next few days and typically last three to four months.
-“The idea is to weaken or paralyze the muscles which bunch the skin to make the bunny line wrinkles,” says Dr. Levine.
+“The idea is to weaken or paralyze the muscles that bunch the skin to make the bunny line wrinkles,” says Levine.

 How do you prevent them before they appear?
+"Avoiding scrunching your nose is the first thing, but that isn't always realistic," notes Youn.
 All wrinkles are a natural part of the aging process, so it can be difficult to prevent them entirely (the truth hurts sometimes).
-But a good anti-aging skincare regimen is always beneficial, and just knowing what you’re up against can make a world of difference.
+But a good anti-aging skincare regimen is always beneficial.
+Just knowing what you’re up against can make a world of difference.